Fig Prosciutto Gorgonzola and Arugula Pizza With Hot Honey

-- Set a pizza stone in the oven and preheat the oven to 500°F. Do this 30 minutes prior to cooking the pizza.
+- Set a pizza stone (see note below for alternatives) in the oven and preheat the oven to 500°F. Do this 30 minutes prior to cooking the pizza.

 - Heat 1 tablespoon of the oil in a medium skillet.
 Add the shallots, sprinkle with a pinch of salt, and cook over medium-low heat, stirring occasionally, until very soft and browned, approx 8-10 minutes.
 Stir in the garlic and the thyme cook for 30 more seconds then remove from heat.

 - Make the pizza dough or if using store bought remove from fridge and let rest on a lightly floured surface while you prepare the toppings.

 - Line pizza peel with parchment paper or sprinkle a little semolina or regular flour on it.
 If you don’t have a pizza peel, you can use the back of a rimmed baking sheet or a rimless baking sheet.